Notes on Jadeism

 Most encouragingly, according to the man behind Big Brother, Peter Bazalgette, the evidence is that the voters do not line up in any way - that is to say they seem completely uninfluenced by issues of race and ethnicity in deciding who they want to chuck out or keep in.

 I could also have mentioned Wife Swap, I’m a Celebrity Get Me Out of Here, or any of the talent shows like Pop Idol, and of course, Mastermind.
 Many of these also now feature black and Asian authority figures as judges.
-Fame Academy's David Grant, Strictly Dance Fever's Stacy Haynes, and Big Brother psychologist Sandra Scott are all minority role models for young people of all kinds.

 Above all, I would like tonight to remind us that the media can change this nation for the better.
 Thank you for being here, and thank you for what you’ve all done, are doing and will do for the cause of integration.
 Nothing is more important to our country’s future.”